joakimk/testbot/README.markdown

 As the runners pull down and run code that can be posted by anyone with access to the central server you will have to have trust everyone using it.

-Files
-====

-    bin/testbot_server  <- The server that keeps track of testing jobs and results. bin/testbot_runner  <- The runner that you have on each computer that actually runs the testing jobs. lib/requester.rb    <- A sample implementation of a testing job-requester.

 Usage
 ====